-The Executive and its Programme is then proposed to the Assembly and stands as long as no more than a third of Assembly members vote against it.
-Subsequently, it could only be brought down on “confidence and supply” (i.e. the Budget Bill), with perhaps a requirement for this to be place annually.
+The Executive (and its Programme) is then proposed to the Assembly and stands as long as no more than a third of Assembly members vote against it.
+Subsequently, it could only be brought down on “confidence and supply” (i.e. the Budget Bill), with perhaps a requirement for this to take place annually.

 Key point 3: the Executive would not need qualified majority (two thirds) approval, just not qualified minority (one third) disapproval – allowing an Executive to be formed without the two-thirds majority necessarily being represented within it (other parties may choose to endorse it only on “confidence and supply”, in return for certain policy measures in the Programme for Government, in exchange for the Speakership, or whatever).

 Legislation would then proceed as normal, except where a petition of concern is brought on equality or good relations grounds, in which case the same qualified minority (one third) disapproval requirement would kick in.

 Key point 4: policy-based bargaining as opposed to sectarian carve-up would become the norm.

 In addition, the Opposition would be fully funded, with guaranteed research funds, access to information, and (at least some) Committee Chairs.

 Key point 5: the Opposition would be properly resourced and informed, not just left to look ignorant and “outside the loop” as under the current system.

 Such a system would continue to guarantee power-sharing while also, in due course, enabling the removal of designations (as they no longer do anything).